Kaurvikagupta/News-App/README.md

 ## 📄 License

-This News App is licensed under the MIT License.
+This News App is licensed under the [MIT License](https://opensource.org/license/mit).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## 📄Acknowledgements
 This app utilizes the NewsAPI.org public API for fetching news articles.
-Visit their website for more information: [NewsAPI.org]
+Visit their website for more information:  [newsapi.org](https://newsapi.org)

 ---